AGU presentations by Nagendra Singh and Anthony Hearst.

-Anthony Hearst will defend his Master Thesis on Monday, December 1!
+Congratulations to Anthony Hearst for successfully defending his Master Thesis on December 1st!

 Congratulations to Wei-Chih Chen on the successful defense of his PhD dissertation on October 2nd.